kdonavin/bash_guide/readme.md

 -   `ls`: list files in working directory
     -   Options: `-a` (all files), `-l` (long format), & `-t` (order by time last modified)
--   `ln`: create a link to another directory or file (symbolic links only).
-The `-s` option makes the link *symbolic*, and is distinguishable from the original directory or file.
-By default, `ln` creates a *hard* link to a file, which is indistinguishable from the original (i.e., changes to one affects all)
+-   `ln`: create a link to another directory (symbolic links only) or file.
+By default, `ln` creates a *hard* link to a file (directories are not applicable for hard links), which is indistinguishable from the original (i.e., changes to one affect both)
+        - `-s/--symbolic`: makes the link *symbolic*, and is distinguishable from the original directory or file.
+This is manda
 -   `man`: manual pages, e.g. `man ls` opens the manual for the `ls` command.
 -   `mkdir`: make directory